j2slab/CTR-Prediction/README.rst

 1. The Criteo Labs Click-Through Rate Dataset [6]_
 2. The KDD-2012 CTR Prediction Dataset [7]_

-created using TensorFlow, will be evaluated vis-à-vis the DeepFwFM.
+The results will be outlined in blog post scheduled for mid-October 2020.

 References